complyue/smart-ghc8/README.md

 > :: install 7.6.3 -> boot 7.10.3 -> boot 8.2.2 -> boot 8.4.4 -> boot 8.6.5 -> boot 8.8.2

 Why?
-To build GHC from source, it must be bootstrapped with an already working GHC, and each version comes with it own minimum version requirement, thus this path of bootstrapping.
+To build GHC from source, it must be bootstrapped with an already working GHC, and each version comes with its own minimum version requirement, thus this path of bootstrapping.

 ## Expected Space Occupation